Aekop/BIOL3411.mini_project/README.md

 - Where to access the genome sequence and at what coverage it was sequenced
   - Available on NCBI, median coverage of 57.6x (interquartile range [IQR] 27.6x - 130.8x).
 - Any other interesting facts about the genome that turn up
-   - 300,000 Americans get Lyme disease every year.
+   - 300,000 Americans get Lyme disease every year